Help for people affected by the conflict in Ukraine

 Get more information about how the Red Cross is helping people upon arrival at Canadian airports.

 Financial help is available from the Ontario government.
-If you need help paying for food and shelter, you can apply for Ontario Works or emergency assistance.
+If you need help paying for food and shelter, you can apply for emergency assistance.

 If you are a Ukrainian or migrant with documentation confirming that you are in Ontario under the Canadian-Ukraine Authorization for Emergency Travel and require emergency assistance, you can call 905-793-9200 or toll free at 1-800-327-5379.